maryash/maryash.github.io/135/syllabus_135.md

 The prerequisite is CSCI 127 or instructor’s permission.
 At the very least, you should have written, compiled, and run a greater than one page long program containing iteration `while`, `for` and selection `if` statements.
 CSCI 136 is a co-requisite, and you will receive a 0 in 135 if you don’t take 136.
 If you have already passed 136, you must contact me before the 2nd class, so that you can be added to a BlackBoard section and your work can be graded.

 TEXT
 Same as CSCI 135: Cay Horstmann, **Brief C++**, 3rd Edition eText/loose-leaf bundle.
-Purchase at the negotiated discounted price of $47.95 through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html)
+Purchase at the negotiated discounted price of $47.95 through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html)  This is a new text – different from the previous semester.
+It is also better and less expensive.
+The eText portion contains useful interactive features.

 [MAIN COURSE PAGE](2018_fall.html){:target="_blank"}
 You should check this page regularly, since **all** class materials will be gradually posted here.